catamorphism/message-format-wg/exploration/function-composition-part-2.md

 * "the meaning of `$x` as an operand to a function" denote the same entity.

 So what is that entity?
-There are at least two interpretations:
+There are at least two interpretations, corresponding to the models previously presented:

 Interpretation 1: The meaning of `$x` is a value that effectively represents the string `"1.00"`.